polluxmedia/.github/profile/README.md

 </div>

 <div align="center">
-  <p>We are a global digital agency based on UK, Where we provide various services such as Web Design, Web Development, Grapich Design.</p>
+  <p>We are a global digital agency based on UK, Where we provide various services such as Web Design, Web Development and Graphic Design.</p>
 </div>